 The above Exception was caused by the non-existing action method i.e. a resource which is not found.
 In fact Exceptions can be cause by a number of ways, mainly due to wrong codes.
 I will show what happens when exception occurs inside an action method code.

-Go to the Home Controller and add 2 action methods.
-The first is called Exception and it throws a NullReferenceException type of exception.
-The other is called Error and it is automatically called when some exception happens in the code.
+Go to the Home Controller and add an action method called Exception which throws a NullReferenceException type of exception.

 Now re-run your application and visit the URL – https://localhost:44343/Home/Exception.
 You will see full Exception message with Stack Trace to explore the cause of the exception.